all-of-us/raw-data-repository/rest-api/README.md

 ### Configuring your instance

-When the instance comes up for the first time, it will check for the existance of the configuration values in the datastore.
-If there are none found, then some defaults will be written, however these are insufficient for development.
+When the instance comes up for the first time, it will have no configuration, and be generally useless.
-Specifically, we need an `allowed_user` entry with a value of `example@example.com`.
-This is what a oauth user appears as under the dev_appserver.

 The best way to get set up for development is to install the dev config: